Nikon preps major firmware updates, new accessories for Z-mount cameras

 Still imaging: Better image quality and pre/post-capture

 There are a fair few more improvements applicable to still imaging alone.
-Notably, Nikon is promising better image quality thanks to more responsive white balance and better-tuned white balance presets, as well as more stable exposure when the composition is suddenly shifted or a detected face shifts to an oblique angle.
+Notably, Nikon is promising better image quality thanks to more responsive auto white balance and better-tuned white balance presets, as well as more stable exposure when the composition is suddenly shifted or a detected face shifts to an oblique angle.
 Autofocus is also said to be more stable, track subjects more accurately, and focus better in low light, as well.

 Nikon has also added a pre/post-capture function that could save the day if your reflexes aren’t quite up to scratch or you have a tendency to let go of the shutter button too soon.
-The camera can automatically pre-buffer 10, 15, or 30 full-res JPEGs at 30fps, and as many as 120 frames are captured in the four seconds after you release the shutter button.
+The camera can automatically pre-buffer 10, 15, or 30 full-res JPEGs at 30fps, and as as 120 frames are captured in the four seconds after you release the shutter button.
 You can get four times as many frames both pre- and post-capture if you’re willing to drop the resolution to 11 megapixels.

 A graphic showing Nikon's new pre/post-release capture function.

-The pre/post-release capture function can reach back in time second and continue shooting up to four seconds after you release the shutter button.
+The pre/post-release capture function can reach back in time one second and continue shooting up to four seconds after you release the shutter button.
 Nikon

 And lots of other still imaging improvements, too

 There are also loads of smaller tweaks and additions.
 A new motion blending function will let you multiple separate exposures in-camera to create a single output image.
-The electronic viewfinder now includes a time counter during bulb exposures and allows even greater viewfinder dimming to protect vision and increase battery life.
+The electronic viewfinder now includes a time counter during bulb exposures and allows even greater viewfinder dimming to night vision and increase battery life.

 You can now set a speed at which the camera’s joystick will move through the available focus points, and the “recall shooting hold” function can now act as a toggle rather than needing to be held down.
 In playback mode, you can also skip past entire batches of burst-captured images, saving you the time needed to navigate the whole burst frame by frame.